Now that you have decided set up a SMSF, the correct structure for buying property can be explored further.

-The above picture demonstrates how an SMSF fund conducts a property purchase.
-It specifically shows the relationship between the Self Managed Super Fund (SMSF), the entity that actually provides the security from which to secure the money (Bare Trust) and the Lender when an investment property is purchased by a SMSF using debt.
+This flow chart demonstrates how an SMSF fund conducts a property purchase using borrowed funds.
+It shows the relationship between the Self Managed Super Fund (SMSF) who contributes the deposit monies, the entity that provides the security for the loan (Bare Trust) and the Lender during a property transaction....

 Avoiding double stamp duty

 The last thing an adviser wants for a client entering into a SMSF loan, is for them to be slugged with a bill for double stamp duty.
 This is a real possibility if the process of acquiring the property and then transferring it into an SMSF is not conducted properly.

 Avoiding double stamp duty depends on the way the property is put into the bare trust, also known as a Holding Trust, before it is ultimately transferred into the self-managed superannuation fund.

 However, stamp duty law varies from state to state so there isn’t one single way to get a property into that Bare Trust.